What to bring

 Special offer for Derby students:

 Did you know you can pre -order anything you need for Uni, with Unikitout and have it waiting for you at your hall?
 Unikitout offers 10% discount to all students at the University of Derby Halls.
+Just use the promotional code DERBY17 to get your discount.
 Find out more.

 Things for the kitchen